spack/spack/lib/spack/docs/tutorial_packaging.rst

    :language: python

 Now when we go to build mpileaks, Spack will fetch and build these dependencies before building mpileaks.
-Note that the mpi dependency is a different kind of beast than the adept-utils and callpath dependencies;
+The mpi dependency is a different kind of beast from the adept-utils and callpath dependencies;
 there is no mpi package available in Spack.
 Instead mpi is a virtual dependency.
 Spack may satisfy that dependency by installing packages such as ``openmpi`` or ``mvapich``.
 See the :ref:`packaging-guide` for more